a Vital Necessity

 saved.
 Since then, by a kind of divine workmanship, I am one with all saints,

 and find my companionship with such.
-Prayer became not a mere formal duly, but a
+Prayer became not a mere formal duty, but a

 great necessity, "the Christian's vital breath."